knative/community/STEERING-COMMITTEE.md

 Steering Committee members serve for 2-year terms, staggered in order to preserve continuity.
-Every year either two or three contributor seats are elected, and one end user seat is elected.
+Every year either two or three contributor seats are elected.
+Once end-user mechanics are stablished, one end user seat would be elected on the same schedule.

 ## Election Procedure